 - Understand the aims (regional integration, socio-economic

-- Analyze the impact of MERCOSUR on the economy and regional
+- Analyse the impact of the MERCOSUR on the economy and regional

 trade among the member countries

-- Analyze the common external tariff, the common classification
+- Analyse the common external tariff, the common classification

 - Evaluate the free movement and intra-MERCOSUR trade